 Lore.
 While Crystal has some snippets of side lore to differentiate the run from Red (as the story originally was a carbon copy of Red's rather than a continuation to Red), Emerald started the trend of people making lore before the run even started, sometimes already having the protagonist's personality made, before the events that occur on stream destroys any context what they've made.
 As such, people have various definitions on what constitutes "forced lore" from "genuine lore", because of the increase of branching story lines being created throughout the runs.
 As of Touhoumon & Moemon, it became of a recurring joke by the chat of making fun of those who insist of making a story for every game being played instead of actually playing the game and having fun, although how much they mean it is up to the viewer.

 Whether runs should have lore or not anymore.
 The official subreddit still insist on coming up with lore based on what happens in the runs, while most people who only go to the stream have started poking fun at them over it in the latter runs.
-As of late, many on the stream just prefer playing the games now and enjoying the insanity that ensues.
+As of late, many on the stream just prefer playing the games now and enjoying the insanity that ensues, whereas the fans on the subreddit and social media tags tend to prefer crafting lore to playing.

 Season 4 saw Streamer take a less active role, giving a lot of control over running the stream to an Ascended Fanboy with the username M4_Used_Rollout.
 Reactions to how he runs the stream have been decidedly mixed, with the primary complaint being that he's too heavy-handed (e.g. disabling the release coordinates in Randomized White 2 without telling anyone, enabling Democracy for the Azure fight in Pyrite, taking direct control of the stream in Theta Emerald EX to allow the Mach Bike puzzles, which are impossible in either system, to be traversed).

-Contested Sequel / Even Better Sequel: Those who experienced multiple runs have vast opinions on which run is better or worse than the previous run, whether being the run's events in question or the level of enjoyment.
+Contested Sequel: Those who experienced multiple runs have vast opinions on which run is better or worse than the previous run, whether being the run's events in question or the level of enjoyment.

 Subverted for the number of viewers.
-Despite its constant average of 300-800 simultaneous viewers since the Nintendo DS runs, with some spikes here and there, the number of unique viewers per day has been high as ever.
+Despite its constant average of 300-800 simultaneous viewers since the Nintendo DS runs and 100-200 simultaneous viewers in Season 9, with some spikes here and there, the number of unique viewers per day has been high as ever.

 Viewership was still strong for Crystal but could never quite match Red's popularity, and it dropped off sharply during Emerald.
 Even when Twitch advertised the one year anniversary of the stream for Twitch Plays Pokémon Red Anniversary, the highest it got was ten thousand in its start and sharply dropped to a few thousand in a couple of hours.